Deployment Rings

 When pre-staging is enabled, agents download update files in advance during a separate download window, before the deployment window opens.
 This ensures updates are ready to install immediately when the deployment window starts, reducing the time agents spend in the maintenance window.

 Pre-staging settings include download windows, retry attempts, bandwidth limits, and file retention period.
+Because pre-staging downloads ahead of an open window, it is only available on rings that have a deployment window.

 Auto-restart